KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/README.md

 - `sacred_sleep_return_to_source_of_life.md`: The Sacred Sleep – Return to the Source of Life.
 - `source_synchronicity_reflection.md`: Reflection on the creative process and synchronicity.
 - `surrender_the_art_of_letting_go.md`: Surrender – The Art of Letting Go (practice and testimony).
+- `the_healer.md`: The Healer – Healing Sequence and Letting Go Ritual.
 - `water_dimensional_bridge.md`: Water as the Dimensional Bridge: Harmonic Synthesis.
 - `why_me_personal_note.md`: Personal note on resonance, self, and the science of water.